zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

-**Research.** My primary research interests lie in the general areas of Machine Learning and Natural Language Processing, with particular focus on LLM Ensemble and Multi-LLM System ([arXiv 2025](https://arxiv.org/abs/2502.18036)), Multi-Prompt Learning, and Neural-Symbolic Learning ([ICDE 2023](https://arxiv.org/abs/2302.06337)).
-Looking ahead, I aim to embark on research that is more fundamental, generalizable, and of broader significance.
+**Research.** My primary research interests lie in the general areas of Machine Learning and Natural Language Processing, with particular focus on Ensemble Learning for LLMs, including: LLM Ensemble ([arXiv 2025](https://arxiv.org/abs/2502.18036)), Best-of-N Test-Time Scaling, Multi-Prompt Learning, Unsupervised Ensemble Fine-Tuning for Multiple LLMs, etc. Looking ahead, I aim to embark on research that is more fundamental, generalizable, and of broader significance.

-**Ongoing.** 1) An extended Journal version of our survey ([arXiv 2025](https://arxiv.org/abs/2502.18036)) on LLM Ensemble; 2) A new LLM Ensemble method focused on solving inference-intensive tasks.
+**Ongoing.** 1) An extended Journal version of our survey ([arXiv 2025](https://arxiv.org/abs/2502.18036)) on LLM Ensemble; 2) A new LLM Ensemble method focused on solving inference-intensive tasks; 3) Unsupervised ensemble fine-tuning for multiple LLMs.

 **Collaboration.** 1) For researchers with relevant experience: If you are interested in discussing ideas, collaborating on papers, or other related opportunities, please feel free to email me or schedule a chat via this [link](https://calendly.com/junjunchenzhi/30min); 2) For highly motivated undergraduate/graduate students and early-stage researchers: I would be happy to provide guidance and discuss ideas.
 Feel free to reach out.